Nursing (Mental Health) - Msc

 Facilities

-To complement your University studies, we offer a diverse range of clinical placements across community and hospital settings to work with patients accessing health services.
+To complement your University studies, as part of the MSc Nursing programme, we offer a diverse range of clinical placements across community and hospital settings to enable you to to work a range of with patients accessing health services.